-If your project last year was not allocated to a Cohort 4 student, it is possible for it to be carried forward for Cohort 5.
+If your project last year was not allocated to a Cohort 6 student, it is possible for it to be carried forward for Cohort 7.
 You will be asked to confirm your intention to do this shortly.
-You will not have to fill in a new proposal form, but we will ask you to confirm details on your previous form are extant, and the project has confirmed funding.
+You will not have to fill in a new proposal form, but we will ask you to confirm that the details on your previous form are extant, and the project has confirmed funding.
 It is difficult to state in advance how likely it is that students will be allocated their first preference project.
 A number of factors are taken into account, primary of which is student preference.
-In Cohort 2, 10 out of 14 students were allocated their first choice, in Cohort 3, 11 out of 14 students were allocated their first choice, and latterly in Cohort 4, 8 out of 10 got their first choice.
-All students were happy with their project allocation.
+In previous cohorts it has ranged from 70 to 80%.